hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- what is it -->
-Incineration is just a fancy word for controlled combustion.
+Incineration is a technical term for controlled combustion.
 Often referred to as burning, combustion is a high-temperature exothermic chemical reaction between a fuel and an oxidant, in this case waste and atmospheric oxygen.
 Heat and light energy is released during this reaction and transferred to the surroundings, hence it is called an exothermic reaction.